 The built-in thermostatic control is a serious cut above the thermometers we often see provided with most modern day barbecue smokers.
 Not only does it read temperatures, but it reacts in real time to heat fluctuations to keep your cooking temperatures as consistent and efficient as possible.

-The smoker has easy propane connector.
+The smoker has an easy propane connector.
 A lot of propane smokers have their tanks housed right in the center of the smoker.
 This makes reaching them tricky when the time comes to replace them.
-The Masterbuilt XL on the other hand, has easy access so replacing fuel is a breeze.
+The Masterbuilt XL, on the other hand, has easy access so replacing fuel is a breeze.

 Clear fuel monitoring gauge ensures that you know well ahead of time when your propane is close to running out.
 No more running out of fuel in the middle of smoking.

 Easy chip plate access.
 The chip access door system allows you to have easy access to your wood chips without the need for disrupting your food or smoker’s internal temperature.

 The Masterbuilt MPS 340/G has all that you need in a propane smoker.
 The thermostatic control is one of the best we’ve ever seen, while its 792 square inches of cooking space makes the ThermoTemp XL one of the largest smokers out there today.

 The Dyna-Glo vertical propane smoker is a great runner-up, providing many of the same features as the Masterbuilt, but at a more affordable price.